Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Creating a custom socket (delete after).md

 	// receiving messages
-	private abstract void handleReceivedMessage(Msg msg); // procedure to execute immediately after the message arriving at the socket private abstract Msg receiveProcedure(); // procedure to execute before returning a message.
+	private abstract void handleReceivedMessage(Msg msg); // procedure to execute immediately after the message arriving at the socket private abstract Msg receiveProcedure(Msg msg); // procedure to execute before returning a message.
 There is only a pre receive procedure as returning the message ends the receive operation. public Msg receive(){
-		return receiveProcedure();
+		if(protoFlag == RCV || protoFlag == SNDRCV) // TODO - find a way to check this with only one operation (use bit operations) return receiveProcedure();
+		else if(protoFlag == SND)
+			throw new NotSupportedException();
+		// else if (protoFlag == RAW) // is it supposed to do anything fancy with RAW?
+When not RAW hide some Msg information, while with RAW keep everything?
 	}
 	// rest of the receive methods...